-After the 2001 economic crisis the international contracting services have experienced a very rapid development.
-In the period of 2000-2009, the majority of international contracting was undertaken in the Russian Federation (21.0%) and followed by Libya (10.3%), Turkmenistan (10.1%), Kazakhstan (8.5%) and Iraq (5.3%).
+In the period of 2000-2009, the majority of international contracting was undertaken in the Russian Federation (21.0%) and followed by Turkmenistan (10.2%), Libya (10.1%), Kazakhstan (8.5%) and Iraq (5.3%).

-The share of housing works was 10.8% in the period of 2000-2009; meanwhile the share of commercial centres (10.6%), road/bridge/tunnel (10.5%), power plant (6.8%) and industrial plant (6.6%) projects showed a significant increase.
+The share of housing works was 10.8% in the period of 2000-2009; meanwhile the share of road/bridge/tunnel (10.6%), commercial centres (10.5%), power plant (6.8%) and industrial plant (6.6%) projects showed a significant increase.

-The factors which contributed to the rapid development of international contracting services during the period of 2000-2009 can be grouped under three main categories: reduced business opportunities in Turkey, the attractiveness of business opportunities abroad and the increasing competitiveness of Turkish contractors:
+The factors which contributed to the rapid development of international contracting services during the period of 2000-2009 can be grouped under three main categories: reduced business opportunities in Türkiye, the attractiveness of business opportunities abroad and the increasing competitiveness of Turkish contractors:

 - Domestic investments decreased significantly after the crisis in 2001.
-Furthermore, the "abnormally low tenders" in bids created unfair competition for qualified companies and forced them out of the domestic market, eventually turning their attention to the international market. - Having realized large-scale infrastructure projects in cooperation with foreign partners in Turkey between the years 1985 and 2000, Turkish contracting firms gained significant experience in production at international standards, project management and relations with international financial institutions. - Investments in oil and gas exporting countries, which are geographically close and culturally familiar to Turkey increased as a result of booming oil prices and this development created attractive business opportunities for the Turkish contractors.
+Furthermore, the "abnormally low tenders" in bids created unfair competition for qualified companies and forced them out of the domestic market, eventually turning their attention to the international market. - Having realized large-scale infrastructure projects in cooperation with foreign partners in Türkiye between the years 1985 and 2000, Turkish contracting firms gained significant experience in production at international standards, project management and relations with international financial institutions. - Investments in oil and gas exporting countries, which are geographically close and culturally familiar to Türkiye increased as a result of booming oil prices and this development created attractive business opportunities for the Turkish contractors.

-Due to the above mentioned factors the annual international business volume of Turkish contractors grew at a pace that far surpassed the annual targets.
+Due to the abovementioned factors the annual international business volume of Turkish contractors grew at a pace that far surpassed the annual targets.